SoftwareVerde/bitcoin-cash-specification/protocol/slp/slp.md

 SLP is non-invasive, such that it does not make any change to Bitcoin Cash protocols.
 Therefore, transactions that carry SLP tokens can be accepted and validated in the same way as typical BCH transactions by the network.
 Meanwhile, the “colored coins” design allows SLP tokens to utilize the same security model of BCH since any attempts to double-spend SLP tokens will also double-spend the associated BCH transaction outputs, which will be rejected by the network.
-However, since tokens are considered spent once their associated output are spent, token inputs of valid BCH transactions will always be spent, even if the token transactions within the messages are invalid or no token transaction is included.
+However, since tokens are considered spent once their associated output is spent, token inputs of valid BCH transactions will always be spent, even if the token transactions within the messages are invalid or no token transaction is included.
 Therefore, there is a risk that if wallet applications are not aware of the SLP tokens associated with certain BCH UTXOs or submitted invalid SLP transactions, due to bugs or unexpected errors, users may lose their SLP tokens with no possible remedies.
 Also due to the “colored coins” design, SLP transactions must still obey the consensus rules of BCH transactions.
 Therefore, outputs with SLP tokens would need to be above the dust threshold, and if the total BCH satoshis of the inputs with SLP tokens cannot afford the satoshis of the outputs, additional BCH satoshis input must be included.
 Thus, users of SLP tokens may have to possess BCH satoshis in addition to the “colored coins” to facilitate their SLP transactions.
 Such inconvenience, however, may be resolved through Postage services.